beegee-tokyo/RUI3-RS485-Soil-Sensor/README.md

 Example for a RS485 soil sensor using RAKwireless RUI3 on a RAK3172.

 Tested with the "No-Name" VEM SEE SN-3002-TR-ECTHNPKKPH-N01 sensor.
-Code prepared for the GEMHO 7in1 Soil Sensor with RS485, but not tested.
+Code is prepared for the GEMHO 7in1 Soil Sensor with RS485, but not tested.

 # Components